mickeygeecom/FiveM-public/[vrp]/vrp_msgplayer/README.md

 ## vrp_msgplayer by gEE
-### Makes you able as admin to message a player by ID
+### Makes you able as admin to message a player by vRP player ID

 **Dependencies:**